- What will happen to the existing Cyprus High School (including Brockbank) campus once the new high school is completed?

 - Concern that the design team is not correctly prioritizing the recruitment and retention of quality teachers.

-Teaching in the new Skyline High School will certainly be an incentive for attracting teachers with the highest MGPs (Median Growth Percentile) and demonstrated academic success in the district.
+Teaching in the new high school will certainly be an incentive for attracting teachers with the highest MGPs (Median Growth Percentile) and demonstrated academic success in the district.
 Many intuitively embrace the building design and flexibility we describe and would love to be in a facility that supports current and forward-thinking instructional practice.